daria-ropelato/Birthday_Card_html_css/README.md

 ---

 ## ✨ Potential Applications

-- Digital greeting cards or **e-cards**
-- CSS animation portfolio projects
-- Teaching **animation timing and transforms**
-- Web-based celebration pages or interactive invites
-- This project demonstrates creative **UI animation and layout techniques** that can be reused in many areas of web design and development:

 - **Digital greeting cards** and e-invitations
 - **Interactive website components** (hero sections, landing pages, festive banners)